BubbleJoe-BrownU/ReadingListofJ/README.md

 ## NegCLIP | When and why vision-language models behave like bags-of-words, and what to do about it?

 ### Summary
-Creted the Attribution, Relation and Order (ARO) benchmark, on which state-of-the-art VLMs behave like bags-of-words.
-The authors reveal that training on large-scale datasets is not enough for models to learn compositional understanding, and evaluting on these datasets does not surface this deficiency.
+Created the Attribution, Relation and Order (ARO) benchmark, on which state-of-the-art VLMs behave like bags-of-words.
+The authors reveal that training on large-scale datasets is not enough for models to learn compositional understanding, and evaluating on these datasets does not surface this deficiency.
 The authors proposed composition-aware hard negative mining to improve OpenCLIP's understanding of compositionality and order.

 ### Citation
 ```